PawelG1/RoboticArmControlPanel/README.md

 3. Use the control panel to move the robotic arm, monitor sensors, or execute automated movements.

 ## Requirements
-- Robotic Arm created by me :P //source files of code for ESP uC will be added in future
+- Robotic Arm created by me :P
+    *(Source files of the ESP microcontroller code will be added in the future.)*
 - .NET Framework 4.7.2 or later

 ## Video